rinkitadhana/rinkitadhana/README.md

 - I'm an undergraduate Computer Science student and a full-stack engineer who loves building and shipping things.
 - Explore my repositories or check out my pinned ones to see my latest and most popular work.
 - Exploring Open Source and making meaningful contributions.
-- If you enjoy my work and would like to support me, please consider sponsoring me.

 ## Code Stats